ultral/ultral.github.io/it/idlc-en.md

 ![Evaluation](assets/idlc_71.png?raw=true)

 It's an extremely good opportunity to split a complex playbook into simple parts.
 It's an infinitive process.
 The complexity of any system is constantly growing and it is ok.
-The only one thing can be done: we can slow down exponential complexity growing via review.
+The only one thing that can be done: we can slow down exponential complexity growing via review.

 ## End